top of page

 1742

-Manfredo Bongiovanni, Count of Castelborgo believed it fitting to register the “Cassina di S. Stefano” in the Cabreo, a public register of property.
+Manfredo Bongiovanni, Count of Castelborgo, believed it fitting to register the “Cassina di S. Stefano” in the family cabreo (property register).

-Santo Stefano was clearly venerated by the family, as their altar in the parish church was also dedicated to him.
+Santo Stefano was a saint clearly venerated by the family, since their altar in the parish church was also dedicated to him.

 Cabrei.png